City Pulse: History

-City Pulse was founded in August 2001.
+City Pulse was founded in August 2001 by Berl Schwartz, its editor and publisher until he sold it in 2025.
 The editors consider the paper "alternative media" and often feature local news items ignored by the dailies.
 In 2008, City Pulse was accepted into the Association of Alternative Newsmedia, a trade group that represents alternative newspapers.
-It also uses profanity not used by the dailies.
-Regarding the material covered in the paper, Schwartz, the editor and sole owner said, "I guess I've always had a passion for giving the establishment a hard time."
+Regarding the material covered in the paper, Schwartz said, "I guess I've always had a passion for giving the establishment a hard time."
 In 2013, City Pulse won several content awards from the Michigan Press Association, including Best Special Section for its coverage of the Broad Museum at Michigan State University.
 It won the same award in 2011 for a special issue on the conversion of the Ottawa Power Station to Accident Fund Insurance Co. headquarters.

 On December 6, 2018, City Pulse staffers handed out free joints to celebrate the state's legalization of recreational marijuana.

+In July 2025, City Pulse was purchased by Michigan Independent Media Group.
+The for-profit group's goal is to "preserve local journalism," according to Lonnie Scott, the group's CEO.
+In October 2025, Schwartz stepped back to a part-time role as "editor and publisher emeritus" under a one-year employment agreement, but as of Dec.
+9, 2025, he was no longer credited in the newspaper's masthead.
+He left the paper in December 2025.
+In 2026, City Pulse dropped its membership in AAN.